 Therapeutic transference is a concept of taking the individual’s feelings (anger, sadness, etc.) about a person and transferring them onto the therapist.
 Placing these deep, buried feelings onto another person allows the therapist and individual to explore them.

 Once the psychodynamic therapist has had enough time with the individual, they can begin interpreting underlying thoughts and feelings.
 The therapist helps the individual interpret newly conscious thoughts and how it can affect their daily life and mental health disorder.

 Since no two individuals have the exact same issues, an evaluation must be done to address the problems.
 A clinical interview is usually conducted in the first few sessions.
 Sometimes, long-term psychodynamic therapy is needed, while other times something short term is sufficient enough.
 The concept of this technique is always to feel better as soon as possible.

 After the sessions are completed, the individual should be able to handle stress and life difficulties in a flexible manner.
 Interpersonal relationships become improved, as well as productivity at work.
 In general, the individual’s mood is stabilized through improved insight with thoughts, feelings, and behaviors.

 Studies show the strength of the therapeutic relationship is the most significant correlation for a successful treatment outcome.
 Having a therapist you can trust and build a rapport with is extremely important for this reason.
-At SoCal Empowered, we are a family run facility with industry-leading mental health and addiction recovery professionals.
+At SoCal Empowered, we are a family run facility with industry-leading mental health recovery professionals.
 We focus on meeting each individual at where there are, and work hard to build that relationship.